 I curate followers pretty hard, but if you like what you see, you'll improve your chances if you drop me a line to start a conversation.

-Body whining Show more
+minor health whining Show more

 The Wandering Shop is a Mastodon instance initially geared for the science fiction and fantasy community but open to anyone.
 We want our 'local' timeline to have the feel of a coffee shop at a good convention: tables full of friendly conversation on a wide variety of topics.
 We welcome everyone who wants to participate, so long as you're willing to abide by our code of conduct.